skellis46/slipbox/readwise/John Ehrett - Can There Be a Conservative Futurism.md

 - But what if the dilemma is a false one? ([View Highlight](https://read.readwise.io/read/01gpjf6bmjrms6hfzz9cxkbas8))
 ## New highlights added January 12, 2023 at 8:41 AM
 > Far more significant than Fedorov’s specific conclusions, though, is his method: an approach to technological advancement self-consciously anchored in an ancient tradition.
 His model is a dramatic counterexample to the notion that science *as such* must push traditional faith to the margins — the notion that Charles Taylor describes as the “subtraction story” of modernization.
 Rather, his work dissolves that harsh dualism: the active and contemplative Adams stand reconciled.
 The real question is how to repurpose that methodological insight. ([View Highlight](https://read.readwise.io/read/01gpjj5mr7233n3yv503svpjd3))
+## New highlights added January 13, 2023 at 10:34 AM

+> To begin with, the Internet and its derivative products need not be ignored, if that were possible, but rather should be brought into a social framework built in accordance with higher principles.
+To that end, Internet infrastructure — server and cloud hosting systems, payment transfer networks, and so forth — should be classified as public utilities, no more authorized to discriminate between users than are water or electric companies. ([View Highlight](https://read.readwise.io/read/01gpn0gk45cmzcmeh706ny0sjk))

+> Rather, the accent here lies on the *public* in “public utility.”
+There is an implication of permanence: a public utility is a kind of technology intended to perdure, one that multiple generations will have a stake in stewarding responsibly. ([View Highlight](https://read.readwise.io/read/01gpn0grpq2qj1qpp9sfevbpsd))

+> Where possible, policymakers should promote massive reinvestment in research and development in materials science, oriented to the goal of building things that last. ([View Highlight](https://read.readwise.io/read/01gpn0jfn1568n57hamxpj7rex))

+> Similarly, the discipline of computer science should reorient itself toward preservation over transformation and displacement.
+Enough things have been broken in the rush to move fast that it is now time for a different course.
+One pressing task is the development of data preservation technologies that resist disc rot and physical damage.
+As library scientist Marc Kosciejew observes in his call for “[Digital Vellum](https://tefkos.comminfo.rutgers.edu/Courses/e553/Articles/Articles%20Fall15/Kosciejew%20Digital%20%20rot%20-%20preservation%20Inf%20Mgmt%20J%202015.pdf)” to help ensure the long-term preservation of data, “books that are created on high-quality and acid-free paper can last for centuries,” whereas today’s electronic files easily just disappear. ([View Highlight](https://read.readwise.io/read/01gpn0m0cc8y735dd49k0m0w1w))

+> While this problem is not new — as Fedorov put it, “progress makes fathers and ancestors into the accused and the sons and descendants into judges” — ([View Highlight](https://read.readwise.io/read/01gpn0myb9scgrnerfjfq54g9f))

+> Conservatives have, in a sense, won the argument about Big Tech.
+The poisonous effects of Internet-centric culture and a screen-mediated world are now well known across partisan lines, and sooner or later a reckoning will come.
+What form it will take is unclear, but the writing is on the wall. ([View Highlight](https://read.readwise.io/read/01gpn0qyvqswj4xqb78kngshk5))